Baryons in the light-front approach: The three-quark picture: Conclusions and discussions

 \section{Conclusions and discussions}

 In this work, a three-quark picture is constructed using a bottom-up approach for baryons in light-front quark model, where quark spinors and Dirac matrices act as building blocks.
 The shape parameters, which characterize the momentum distribution inside a baryon, are determined with the help of the pole residue of the baryon.
 Some semileptonic decays are investigated under this three-quark picture.
 The relation between the three-quark picture and the diquark picture is clarified.
 There is still a small flaw worth pointing out, that is, when determining the shape parameters, we demand that $\lambda_{1}\approx\lambda_{2}\approx\lambda_{{\rm QCDSR}}$, some uncertainty can still be introduced.
 A better prescription we can think of is to do global fitting.
-Given that our main goal in this article is to develop a set of methods, such a more detailed consideration is left for our future work. \begin{itemize} \item At this point, we have constructed a relatively complete three-quark picture for baryons, which can be applied to study semileptonic, nonleptonic, strong, and electromagnetic decay processes of heavy flavor baryons in the future. \item In model construction, we found that Lorentz boost effect plays an important role.
-In spin space, first couple quark 3 and quark 2 to form a ``diquark'', and then couple this ``diquark'' to quark 1.
+Given that our main goal in this article is to develop a set of methods, such a more detailed consideration is left for our future work.
+Here are some prospects. \begin{itemize} \item At this point, we have constructed a relatively complete three-quark picture for baryons, which can be applied to study semileptonic, nonleptonic, strong, and electromagnetic decay processes of heavy flavor baryons in the future. \item When building the model, we found that Lorentz boost plays a crucial role.
+As can be seen in Appendix~\ref{app:wave_functions}, in spin space, we first couple quark 3 and quark 2 to form a ``diquark'', then couple this ``diquark'' to quark 1.
 Obviously, this bottom-up modeling approach can be generalized to multiquark states.
-We may establish a unified theoretical framework for describing multiquark states. \item As a by-product of model construction, we can easily obtain a new and possibly better definition of baryon interpolating current.
-The hadron interpolating currents are the starting point of Lattice QCD and QCD sum rules, and therefore have important significance. \end{itemize}
+We may establish a unified theoretical framework for describing multiquark states. \item As a by-product of model construction, we can easily obtain an improved definition of baryon interpolating current.
+The hadron interpolating currents are the starting point of Lattice QCD and QCD sum rules, and therefore are of great importance.
+These new interpolating currents can be applied to study more detailed problems, such as the $\Xi_{Q}-\Xi_{Q}^{\prime}$ mixing~\cite{Sun:2023noo}. \end{itemize}